Asamoah Gyan & the footballers who were better for country than club

 Some players excel in the international arena, finding it more conducive to their style of play, whereas the demands of club football, characterised by tightly packed schedules and relentless competition, prove challenging for them to maintain their form.

-One of the peculiarities of football lies in witnessing players shine consistently on the international stage but falter when it comes to club football.
+One of football's peculiarities is witnessing players shine consistently on the international stage but falter in club football.

 YEN.com.gh has highlighted six prime examples of players who have excelled solely on the international scene.